 Crock-Pot-Mojo-Pork-with-Cuban-Style-Black-Beans-08

-Like I said, there are a few ways I would suggest serving the pork and black beans besides straight to your face.
 Scooping them into soft corn tortillas with guacamole and pico de gallo would be incredible, and I can’t imagine how quickly I’d demolish a tray of tortilla chips topped with the pork, beans, and a mound of melted Monterey Jack cheese.
-Piled on a mountain of cilantro-lime rice then topped with a thwack of fresh guacamole pretty much sounded like Heaven to me!
+Piled on a mountain of cilantro-lime rice then topped with a thwack of fresh guacamole always hits the spot too!

 However you decide to enjoy this simple meal, I know you’ll love it.
 It’s easy, fresh, and definitely not another heavy, gloopy recipe from the crock pot.
 Enjoy!